pypmc/pypmc/doc/introduction.rst

 Proposal updates
 ----------------

-Starting with an initial guess, samples are drawn from the proposal :math:`q`, the importance weights are computed, and the proposal is updated using the samples and weights to more closely approximate the target density.
+Starting with an initial proposal, samples are drawn from the proposal :math:`q`, the importance weights are computed, and the proposal is updated using the samples and weights to more closely approximate the target density.
 The two main update algorithms included are:

 * Population Monte Carlo (PMC)
-* Variational Bayes
+* Variational Bayes (VB)

 PMC
 ---